7 min read

 Let's think after sleeping.

-Let's sleep now.
+Let's sleep for now.

 Let's think again tomorrow about how to accept Vigo.
 How much to trust and how much to guard against—again tomorrow.